Cpos64/R.E.M./PLANNER.md

 [] Add social page like YT feed for dreams with sleep stats attached
 - Make it like youtube feed with thumbnails being AI generated pictures of dreams and title being title of dreams

+[] Make logo appear on loading screen instead of Flutter icon

+[] Restructure app to have effective home screen and bottom navigation bar like other social media apps

+[] Add custom sleep genre options where user can add custom genres with correlating color

+[] Track moods and how well the user think they recovered/slept before glancing at statistics